mui/mui-x/docs/data/data-grid/server-side-data/index.md

 #### With data source

-With the data source, the features `filtering`, `sorting`, `pagination` will automatically be set to `server`.
+With the data source, the features `filtering`, `sorting`, `pagination` are automatically be set to `server`.

-When the corresponding models update, the data grid will call the `getRows` method with the updated values of type `GridGetRowsParams` to get updated data.
+When the corresponding models update, the data grid calls the `getRows` method with the updated values of type `GridGetRowsParams` to get updated data.

 ```tsx
 <DataGridPro